Yiling-Huo/eye-tracking-workshop-slides/_handout/week2.md

 ## Perceptual span in reading

 Perceptual span refers to the area from which readers can obtain useful information.
 An abundance of studies have investigated the size of perceptual span during reading, mainly using the moving window/moving mask paradigm.
-In general, it has been found that the perceptual span is asymmetrical around the centre of fixation.
+The perceptual span is asymmetrical around the centre of fixation.
 In English, the perceptual span during reading is about 3 to 4 letters to the left of the current fixation and 14 to 15 letters to the right, i.e. from the beginning of the current word to 2 words to the right.
 In languages written right-to-left, the perceptual span is reversed.

+### Foveal vs. parafoveal vision within the perceptual span {-}

 Results from moving mask experiments have shown that foveal processing is vital in reading while parafoveal processing is beneficial but also has limitations.
 When the moving mask is small enough to allow some letters into the fovea, participants read at a reduced rate but can still obtain information.
 As the size of the mask increases, reading efficiency drops rapidly.
 When the mask covers the entire fovea but only some of the parafovea, readers make large numbers of errors when reporting the sentence.